-The last care inspection was undertaken on 17 January 2019.
-Since the date of the last care inspection, RQIA were not notified of any notifiable incidents.
+The last care inspection was undertaken on 01 March 2019.
+Since the date of the last care inspection, a small number of correspondences were received in respect of the day care setting.
+RQIA was also informed as required of any notifiable incidents which had occurred within the day care setting.
 Whilst RQIA was not aware that there was any specific risk to the service users within Killadeas Day Centre a decision was made to undertake an on-site inspection adhering to social distancing guidance.

+We reviewed the dates that criminal records checks (AccessNI) had been completed to ensure that they were in place before staff commenced employment.
 We checked that all staff were registered with the Northern Ireland Social Care Council (NISCC) and that there was a system in place for ongoing monitoring of staff registrations.
-Staff adherence to the Covid-19 Guidance was also reviewed through discussion with them.
-This was also verified through discussion with the senior day care worker, service users' representatives and service users.
+Staff adherence to the Covid-19 Guidance was also reviewed through discussion with the manager.
 We also reviewed the list of all Covid-19 related information, disseminated to staff and displayed throughout the day care setting.
+We verified staff understanding in the context of staff discussions during inspection.